appclacks/mirabelle/site/mirabelle/content/api/_index.md

 <stream-config> should be the stream EDN configuration as base64.
 For example `{:actions {:action :info}}` as base64 would be `ezphY3Rpb25zIHs6YWN0aW9uIDppbmZvfX0=`.

-You can also pass the `:default` option, like in the configuration, in order to specify if you want your stream to be used by default.
+You can pass the `:default` option, like in the configuration, in order to specify if you want your stream to be used by default.

+You can also set the `:persist` field to `true` in your stream configuration in order to persist it on disk.
+In that case, Mirabelle will write the stream configuration into the **first** directory referenced into the `:stream {:directory ..;}` configuration.
+The file name will be `<stream-name>.edn`.

+Deleting a stream through the API will also delete its file on the filesystem.

 ---